hanny-bal/hanny-bal.github.io/_posts/2024-10-29-conda-reset.md

 title: "Reset and lock your conda installation without deleting your environments"
 excerpt: "You accidentally screwed up your entire conda installation?
 No need to reinstall all your packages!
 An easy way to reset your conda installation."
 minutes: 2
+seo_title: "How to reset a broken conda installation without losing your environments"
+seo_description: "Learn how to fix a broken or corrupted conda installation without deleting your environments.
+This guide shows how to reset conda and lock the base environment to prevent future issues."
 ---

 If you ever found yourself in dependency hell with conda, you might know the frustration.
 Once an environment is totally shot, it’s usually easier to delete it and create a new one.
 You then try this new fix you found online and screw up the environment again.
 Full circle.
 Repeat until it finally works.